 \section{Acknowledgements}

 We acknowledge useful discussions with Giovanni Aric\`{o}, Lindsey Bleem, Salman Habib, Andrew Hearin, Guillaume Hurier, Eve Kovacs, and Patricia Larsen.
 Argonne National Laboratory’s work was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract DE-AC02-06CH11357.
 The authors acknowledge support from the Spanish Ministry of Science, Innovation, and Universities through the projects AYA2015-66211-C2-2 and PGC2018-097585-B-C21, and the Marie Curie CIG PCIG9-GA-2011-294183.
 R.E.A. acknowledges support from the European Research Council through grant number ERC-StG/716151.
-We gratefully acknowledge use of the science cluster at Centro de Estudios de F\'isica del Cosmos de Arag\'on (CEFCA).
-Computational work for this paper was also performed on the Phoenix cluster at Argonne National Laboratory, jointly maintained by the Cosmological Physics and Advanced Computing (CPAC) group and by the Computing, Environment, and Life Sciences (CELS) Directorate.
-Some of the results in this paper have been derived using the healpy and HEALPix package.
+We gratefully acknowledge use of the science cluster at Centro de Estudios de F\'isica del Cosmos de Arag\'on (CEFCA) and the Phoenix cluster at Argonne National Laboratory, which is jointly maintained by the Cosmological Physics and Advanced Computing group and the Computing, Environment, and Life Sciences Directorate.
+We thank the \Planck, 6dF, and SDSS collaboration for making their data publicly available.